google/closure-templates/documentation/reference/functions.md

 ### `list.contains(value)` {#listContains} <!-- {#list-any_contains} -->

 Checks if the given value is inside the list.
+This method implements JavaScript semantics, comparing elements with `==`.
+Therefore it only works on lists of primitive values.

 Also callable as deprecated global function: `listContains(list, value)`

 ### `list.indexOf(value)` {#listIndexOf} <!-- {#list-any_indexOf} -->

 Return the index of the value in list, or -1.
+This method implements JavaScript semantics, comparing elements with `==`.
+Therefore it only works on lists of primitive values.

 Also callable as deprecated global function: `listIndexOf(list, value)`